chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 - **BufferToImportUtil:** Updates the CPU speed in Linux server, CMDB server, CMDB OSX server, and CMDB win server.
 - **Logging:** Updates logging status as **enabled** or **disabled**.
 - **JsonUtil:** Updates the JSON objects.
-- **AutomateApi:** Calls the Chef automate API and checks the status of the response.
+- **AutomateApi:** Calls the Chef Automate API and checks the status of the response.
 - **AutomateApiClient:** Updates the token and password in the Chef Automate instance.
 - **PropertiesUtil:** Updates the role in the property.
 - **ImportUtil:** Updates the compliance import data.
-- **Util:** Updates manufacturer data in the core company table, and updates the category and manufacturer data in the _CMDB model_ table.
+- **Util:** Updates manufacturer data in the core company table and updates the category and manufacturer data in the _CMDB model_ table.

 {{< figure src="/images/automate/snow_integration_transform_map_scripts1.png" alt="Script Includes">}}

 ## Configuration

-Chef Automate can be configured in two ways:
+You can configure Chef Automate by following two methods:

 - Using the ServiceNow application
 - Using the Chef Automate UI

 {{Warning}}

 Ensure you set up the data imports using Chef Automate's **Data Feed** feature to avoid unnecessary performance impacts to your ServiceNow infrastructure.
-It is recommended that the larger time intervals for the `feed_interval` setting, such as **4 or 8 hours**, are used initially and with a smaller `node_batch_size` of **50**.
+Initially, you can configure `feed_interval` setting to the larger time intervals, for example, **4 or 8 hours**, and with a smaller `node_batch_size` of **50**.

-In addition, it is adviced to test it on your development infrastructure by making use of the **CIDR Filter** functionality.
-The Chef Automate's **Data Feed** feature may suit your production environment, depending on the size of your estate and the setup you made in the ServiceNow production environment.
+In addition, you can test it on your development infrastructure by using the **CIDR Filter** functionality.
+Thus, the Chef Automate's **Data Feed** feature may suit your production environment, depending on the size of your estate and the setup you made in the ServiceNow production environment.

 ((/Warning))

 ### Configuring Chef Automate from ServiceNow

-The configuration of a Chef Automate from a ServiceNow production instance requires the Chef Automate instance to be set up with a valid signed SSL certificate.
+The Chef Automate configuration from a ServiceNow production instance requires the Chef Automate instance with a valid signed SSL certificate.

 Follow these steps to configure the Chef Automate integration from ServiceNow:

 1. Navigate to the **Chef Automate** menu.
 2. Select the **Automate Instances** module.
-1. Click the **Submit** button to create a new Automate instance.
+3. Click the **Submit** button to create a new Automate instance.
-1. Enter the following details:
+4. Enter the following details:

    - Name: a unique name for the integration.
    - URL: URL of the Chef Automate instance.
    - Chef automate API token: an API token generated for Chef Automate with data-feed-service authorization.
    - ServiceNow user: a ServiceNow user with **ITIL** and `x_chef_automate.api` roles.
-   - ServiceNow password: password for the ServiceNow user being set.
+   - ServiceNow password: password of the ServiceNow user.

-2. Click the **Test Connectivity** button.
-This will check that the values specified are correct and the connectivity between Chef Automate and the application is established.
+5. Click the **Test Connectivity** button.
+The application checks that the values specified are correct and the connectivity between Chef Automate and the application establishes.
 A successful test displays the **service-now automate connectivity passed** message.
 If there is an error, a message is displayed that will help resolve any connectivity or credentials issues.
-3. Click **Submit**.
+6. Click **Submit**.
 The Automate instance details are saved.

 ### Configuring Chef Automate from Chef Automate UI